East End Lagoon Nature Preserve

 About

-If you love hiking, bird watching, and water sports, an oasis is waiting to be discovered: East End Lagoon Nature Preserve.
+If you love hiking, bird watching, and water sports, add East End Lagoon Nature Preserve to your Texas vacation itinerary.

-A noteworthy feature of the preserve is its ADA-accessible trail, made possible through the efforts of the Galveston Island Park Board, the Galveston Island Nature Tourism Council, and a grant from the GLO Coastal Management Program.
+A noteworthy feature of the preserve is its ADA-accessible trail.
+It is made possible through the efforts of the Galveston Island Park Board, the Galveston Island Nature Tourism Council, and a GLO Coastal Management Program grant.

-This trail represents an early step in the broader vision of providing a natural experience for all, allowing visitors to explore the dynamic interplay of man and nature on a barrier island.
+This trail represents an early step in the broader vision of providing a natural experience for all.
+Visitors can leisurely explore the dynamic interplay of man and nature on a barrier island.

-For those who enjoy fishing and kayaking, the lagoon offers ideal conditions.
-Anglers often fish around the mouth of the lagoon, while kayakers and canoeists can paddle along its calm waters.
+The preserve offers ideal conditions for fishing and kayaking.
+Anglers often fish around the mouth of the lagoon, while kayakers and canoeists paddle along its calm waters.

-The presence of Black Mangrove, a species unique to the Gulf and Florida Atlantic coasts in the U.S., adds to the area's ecological significance.
+The perennial blooming wildflowers transform the area into a kaleidoscope of colors.
+At the same time, Black Mangrove, a species unique to the Gulf and Florida Atlantic coasts, adds to the area's ecological significance.

 One fascinating feature of the preserve is its upcoming developments.
-The Park Board has received a federal grant to construct an open-air pavilion, which will function as a visitor education center.
-This addition aims to enhance the educational aspect of the preserve, offering visitors a deeper understanding of Bolivar Peninsula ecology.
+The Park Board has received a federal grant to construct an open-air pavilion that will function as a visitor education center.
+This addition aims to enhance the preserve's educational aspect, offering visitors a deeper understanding of Bolivar Peninsula ecology.

 East End Lagoon Nature Preserve includes tidal and non-tidal wetlands, beach dunes, a freshwater pond, black mangroves, upland prairie, and an extensive marine coastline.
-This diversity makes the preserve a refuge for a wide range of animals, including birds, mammals, reptiles, amphibians, and invertebrates, offering a kaleidoscope of wildlife for nature enthusiasts.
+This diversity makes the preserve a refuge for many animals, including birds, mammals, reptiles, amphibians, and invertebrates.

 Getting There